davyokeyo/Instagram_Clone/README.md

 - JWT (token authentication)

 ## About_this_App
-- An Instagram clone build with Flask, React, Redux.
+- An Instagram clone build with Flask,bootstrap v5, Html & Css
-- Allows users to like, share, comment, posts or create their own.
+- Allows users to share, comment, posts or create their own.
 - follow or get connected with other users and more functionalities within the app to discover.

 ### Home_page
-This page displays posts of only those users whom you are following.
+This page displays posts of all users in the database.

 ### Single_post_page
 This page displays the complete details about the post (like about, liked by, comments etc.)

-### Explore_Page
+### home-feed
 At this page you can see posts, made by all the signed up users in the application (global posts in short).

-### User_Inbox
-Just like istagram here you can see your messages (your inbox basically), you can also send a new message to any user present in the application.

 ### Your_Profile_Page
 Here you can manage your profile information like your profile picture (which you can update), your posts, followers and the people you are following.